Penny167/ChatApp/README.md

 Gifted Chat is a React Native library created specifically for developing chat apps.
 It provides the entire interface, from the text input bar to the speech bubbles and "send" button; the code therefore focuses on the functionality to feed the app messages, user authentication and message storage.

 Firebase is a Backend-as-a-Service platform that provides database and cloud storage tools.
-In this case we need a database to store the chat messages and storage for saving image files, so Firebase's Firestore database and Firebase's Storage are used respectively.
+For this project we need a database to store the chat messages and storage for saving image files, so Firebase's Firestore database and Storage are used respectively.
 Firebase has a variety of available methods for authenticating users and in this project we use Anonymous authentication for simplicity.

 ---